hande-qmc/hande/documentation/manual/input/systems/uegs.rst

     Set the maximum kinetic energy of the orbitals included in the basis set.

-    Note that this is in scaled units of :math:`(2\pi/L)^2`, where :math:`L` is the dimension of simulation cell defined by *nel* and *rs* and is compared to the kinetic energy of each plane-wave without the twist angle included.
+    Note that this is in scaled units of :math:`(2\pi/L)^2`, where :math:`L` is the dimension of simulation cell defined by *electrons* and *rs* and is compared to the kinetic energy of each plane-wave without the twist angle included.
 In this way the cutoff can be kept constant whilst the twist is varied and the basis set used will remain consistent.